A guest post by Renee Trudeau.

 Whether your kids are toddlers or teens, the start of a new school year signified opportunity, a fresh start, and a chance to do things differently.

-If you’re feeling some anxiety around the all the transitions, adjustments, juggling and driving that usually accompany a new school year, take a deep breath, pause and consider the following ideas for a simpler, less stressful school year.
+If you’re feeling some anxiety around all the transitions, adjustments, juggling, and driving that usually accompany a new school year, take a deep breath and pause for a second.
+And then before anything else, check a schools catchment area and see if it fits your choice for a school.
+If it does, half of your pressure will be gone away.
+Now you can consider the following ideas for a simpler, less stressful school year.
 Adopting even one of these ideas could make a huge difference in how you experience this potentially hectic time.
 Begin with compassion and baby steps as you consider the following:

 - Identify what’s #1 for your family this fall.
 What values or new ways of being are most important to you in the upcoming months?
 Perhaps creating a calm morning routine, eating dinner together, having dedicated family time, developing a good homework routine or mapping out a game plan for regular communication?
 Consider creating a vision board together around your shared values.

 - Set yourself up for success by enlisting a support team.
 What type of support do you and your family need to feel nourished and nurtured as you transition into the new season?
 Perhaps a math or English tutor Canberra or parenting coach, a new carpool team, a source for ready-made healthy meals or a couple of back-up baby sitters for monthly dates with your partner?
 Line up help now and post your “support team” list in your kitchen where the whole family can see it.

 - Schedule replenishing nature respites.
 Being in nature elicits a relaxation response; it helps us shed worries and restore and replenish our bodies and minds like nothing else.
 Pull out your calendar and schedule some family hikes, a father/son camping trip, a visit to a country cabin or lake house over a holiday break, or a potluck at a nearby park with your neighbors or friends.